Damage to the anterior cruciate ligament (ACL) is the commonest orthopaedic injury in dogs.

 It is best to start adding to the diet as soon as an injury is suspected, and continued indefinitely.

-JOINT SUPPORT supports the body's natural self-repair mechanisms and also soothes sore tissues.
+Joints plus Recuperation Support supports the body's natural self-repair mechanisms and also soothes sore tissues.
 Not only does it aid a rapid return of normal limb function, it reduces recovery time following hydrotherapy sessions (see below).
 It is best given as soon after ACL damage as possible, and continued until recovery is complete (typically 8 - 16 weeks).

-RECUPERATION is invaluable for any soft tissue injury - and this includes surgery.
+This remedy is invaluable for any soft tissue injury - and this includes surgery.
 Given post-operatively, it reduces discomfort and aids a rapid recovery.
 It can be given alongside Joint Support.

 Hydrotherapy is widely recognised to be an invaluable aid for helping dogs with any form of musculoskeletal damage or disease, to regain better mobility, muscle strength and an improved quality of life.
 And this is especially true following ACL rupture.